 The maximum speed limit on campus is 20 mph unless otherwise posted.
 In an effort to provide pedestrian safety and reduce traffic accidents the maximum suggested speed is 10 mph in campus parking lots.
 Vehicles may not be operated at any speed which is excessive for the conditions that may exist as a result of weather, traffic congestion, pedestrians, etc.

-Traffic control signs, devices, crosswalks and directions of University Department of Public Safety (U.D.P.S.) officers must be obeyed.
-U.D.P.S. officers are authorized to make arrests and issue citations under the State of Texas Transportation Code for violations.
+Traffic control signs, devices, crosswalks and directions of University Police Department (U.P.D.) officers must be obeyed.
+U.P.D. officers are authorized to make arrests and issue citations under the State of Texas Transportation Code for violations.

 Operating a motor vehicle in an area other than a street, roadway or parking lot intended for motor vehicles is prohibited.

-All accidents must be reported immediately to the University Department of Public Safety.
+All accidents must be reported immediately to the University Police Department.
 Do not leave the scene of an accident until instructed to do so by the police officers.

 U-turns are prohibited on all streets.